Category: Finding Deductions

-Whether you are self–employed or are an employee, you may be able to deduct certain expenses for the part of your home you use for business despite the general denial of business expense deductions for the home.
+Whether you are self–employed or are an employee, you may be able to deduct certain expenses for the part of your home used for business despite the general denial of business expense deductions for the home.

 To deduct expenses for business use of the home, part of your home must be used regularly and exclusively as one of the following:

 - The principal place of business for your trade or business